larsks/rhel-osp-upgrade-docs/upgrade-1.md

      your Icehouse deployment, but you will want to review the `.rpmnew` files for any required changes.

+     New versions of OpenStack services may deprecate certain configuration options.
+You should also review your OpenStack logs for any deprecation warnings, because these may cause problems during a future upgrade.

 1. [Start all your OpenStack services][start].

 [stop]: service.html#stop
 [start]: service.html#start
+[config]: config-upgrades.html
 [dbsync]: database-upgrades.html
 [horizon]: upgrade-horizon.html
 [neutron]: upgrade-neutron.html